EDGAR Next Frequently Asked Questions

 Each filer may only enroll once.
 Therefore, each filer should coordinate carefully with all entities and individuals that may currently be filing on its behalf as soon as possible to determine which entity or individual the filer will authorize to enroll it.

-To enroll in EDGAR Next, certain information must be presented to SEC staff on the dashboard of the EDGAR Filer Management website during the transition period.
+To enroll in EDGAR Next, certain information must be presented to SEC staff on the dashboard of the EDGAR Filer Management website.
 Please refer to the FAQs below for more details and the Enrolling in EDGAR Next instructional video.

 EDGAR filers whose Form ID applications for EDGAR access are submitted and granted by SEC staff on or after March 24, 2025 are immediately subject to the requirements of EDGAR Next and do not need to enroll.